What are Tax Treaties?

 The United States of America is one of the few countries that doesn’t only tax its residents.
 It also taxes US citizens and Green Card holders who live outside the country.
 Since most countries require their residents to pay income tax, this can create a problem for Americans and those with Green Cards.
 They could find themselves paying taxes twice on the same income.
 Charged once by the US and once by their country of residence.

 So, whose tax rules rule?
-Tax treaties aim to answer this exact question and offer the chance for citizens of both countries clarity.
+Tax treaties aim to answer this exact question and offer clarity to the citizens of both countries.

 US UK Tax Treaty Specifics